LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Task Formulation

 \section{Task Formulation}

-Instances in \LCQA~consist of a question in natural language and four options.
+Instances in \LCQA~consist of a natural language question and four answer options.
 Unlike standard benchmarks where each option is an atomic answer, each option in our dataset is a \emph{logical composition} of two independent atomic statements combined using one of three plausibility-level operators: \textsc{AND}, \textsc{OR}, or \textsc{NEITHER/NOR} (see Table ~\ref{tab:logic_labels}).

 Given a question, the model must select the option whose composite plausibility best matches the implied commonsense constraints.
 While the task remains a simple MCQ problem, it requires models to assess the plausibility of individual statements and reason about their interaction under the specified operator.
 We include both operator-specific conditions, in which all answer options for a question share the same logical operator, and a \textsc{Mixed} condition, in which different operators appear across options.
 While the operator-specific conditions allow for controlled evaluation of each relation type, the \textsc{Mixed} condition prevents models from exploiting operator-specific patterns and requires direct inference over the composed statements.
 Overall, this formulation preserves the MCQ format while substantially increasing the demands on compositional commonsense reasoning.